-- 50% Female
+- 50% Female;

-- 25-30% Minority;
+- 25-30% People of color, particularly Black, African American, Hispanic, Latinx, and Indigenous people;

 - 5-10% Veteran;

 - 5-10% Persons with a disability; and

 - 5-10% Persons who are LBGTQ+

 Program- Ganesh Wellness looks to recruit and hire diverse employees and plans to promote equity among minorities, veterans, people with disabilities and people who are LBGTQ+ in the operation of our company.
-To promote diversity and equity Ganesh Wellness will;
+To promote diversity and equity Ganesh Wellness will:

-- 1. Give hiring preference to individuals who are identified in the Program Populations. - 2.
-Institute a "blind hiring" policy in which the personal information of the candidate from the hiring manager that can lead to unconscious (or conscious) bias about the candidate. - 3.
-Human Resource training for Hiring Managers that address unconscious bias and cultural sensitivity. - a.
-Hiring Managers will be trained prior to the start of our hiring process.
-We expect this his training to be completed 45 days prior to our first round of hiring. - 4.
-Promote our Diversity Hiring preferences on recruitment websites and on our social media presence. - 5.
+- 1. Give hiring preference to individuals who are identified in the Program Populations; - 2.
+Human Resource training for Hiring Managers that address unconscious bias and cultural sensitivity; - 3.
+Promote our Diversity Hiring preferences internally, on recruitment websites, and on our social media presence; - 4.
+Encourage current employees to refer potential candidates that may identify within one of the Program Populations; - 5.
+All Full-Time employees will be eligible to accrue paid-time-off (PTO) and sick time, as well as have access to a company sponsored healthcare plan; - 6.
 Engage with Industry trade groups, training companies and recruitment companies that promote diversity and inclusion.
 Engagement with these groups will include education for our hiring team, leads on candidates that fit our Program Populations and job posting that highlight our diversity hiring preference.
-These groups include the Mass CBA, THC Staffing Group and Elevate NE - 6.
-All job postings will be forwarded to the MassHire Worcester Career Center and MassHire Merrimack Valley Career Center Haverhill at 671 Kenoza Street, Haverhill, MA 01830 which are both Massachusetts One Stop Career Centers that serve Worcester and Haverhill which have the largest minority populations in the area. - 7.
-Though the MassHire Career Centers we will hold job fairs.
-We will promote our Diversity hiring preferences at these fairs and encourage individuals who meet our Diversity Plan Populations to apply.
+These groups include the Mass CBA, THC Staffing Group and Elevate NE; - 7.
+Ganesh Wellness has also engaged those services of Signature HR Solutions and Will and Way Total Cannabis Solutions.
+Both entities are female owned and have experience in human resource management for the cannabis industry and they will continue to assist us in developing our hiring process to target individuals who meet the Plan Populations identified above.